cloudnativetrainings/trainings/k1_fundamentals/04_deploy-app-01-simple/README.md

 This is because we haven't added port for container to listen on.
 To do this open `first.yaml` in a `vim` using `vim first.yaml`.

-Fine the container name in a file and add the port information as mentioned below.
+Find the container name in a file and add the port information as mentioned below.

 ```yaml
 spec: